betmma/VLMPuzzle/README.md

 python -m puzzle.maze.evaluator data/maze/data.json <PUZZLE_ID> attempts/maze/final.png
 ```

-Mazes highlight the start cell in red and the goal in green.
+Mazes highlight the start cell and the goal in red.
 The evaluator verifies that a continuous red stroke connects them without bleeding into walls. `scripts/maze_summary.py` collects aggregate accuracy from batches of attempts.

 ## Legacy generators not in the paper